1st Fife Artillery Volunteers: Postwar

 When the TA was reconstituted on 1 January 1947, 56th Regiment was reformed as 356 (Highland) Medium Regiment, RA, and 65th Regiment was formally disbanded.
-356 Regiment initially forming part of 84 (Field) Army Group Royal Artillery, though that group was disbanded in 1950.Watson.
+356 Regiment initially forming part of 84 (Field) Army Group Royal Artillery, though that group was disbanded in 1950.
 On 31 October 1956, it was converted into 278th (Buchan & Banff Artillery) Field Squadron, Royal Engineers, as part of 117 Field Engineer Regiment.
 In 1961, the squadron was assigned to 51sth (Highland) Division/District RE, but was disbanded in 1967.

 Honorary Colonels

 The following served as Honorary Colonel of the 1st Fife Artillery and its successors: